huzaifa70899/huzaifa-zafar/README.md

 Cloud and IT Infrastructure enthusiast with hands-on experience in:

-*Microsoft Azure
+-Microsoft Azure
-*Active Directory
+-Active Directory
-*Networking and VPN configuration
+-Networking and VPN configuration
-*Virtualization
+-Virtualization

 Projects:
 - Azure Point-to-Site VPN Setup